 - Connecting — Connect your cause to something your audience cares about.

-- Actionable — Your marketing message must have a good call to action.
+- Actionable — Your marketing message must have an inspiring call to action.

-- Memorable — The experience with you must be sentimental or have tangible rewards to make it memorable.
+- Memorable — Supporters’ experience with your organization must be sentimental or have tangible rewards to make it memorable.

 One of the best ways to uphold all the qualities in CRAM is to use effective nonprofit storytelling techniques.
 Use real stories and photos from the communities that you’ve helped and the impact you’ve had on individuals to really drive the point home.